-There are different types of home pregnancy tests and you can use them at home or in a clinic.
+There are different types of home pregnancy tests, and you can use them at home or in a clinic.
 Most doctors recommend that you wait until the first day of your missed period before taking a home pregnancy test.
 This is usually about two weeks after conception.
 However, some tests are more sensitive than others and can be used earlier.

 The first type of home pregnancy tests – dip strip pregnancy tests, involves collecting your urine in a container and dipping a stick into the urine or putting urine into a special container with an eyedropper.
-A second type of home pregnancy tests, midstream pregnancy tests, involves placing a stick into your urine stream and soaking the tip of the pregnancy test with your urine.
+The second type of home pregnancy tests, midstream pregnancy tests, involves placing a stick into your urine stream and soaking the tip of the pregnancy test with your urine.

 How Long Do I Have to Wait for Results?